-A simple and invigorating cinnamon tea that can be served cold over ice or in a hot mug as a soothing remedy for colds.
+An easy 2-ingredient recipe for invigorating homemade cinnamon tea that can be served cold over ice or in a hot mug.
+This recipe includes both stove top and Instant Pot instructions.

 Ingredients

-To make cold or hot cinnamon tea, you only need two ingredients:
+To make cold or hot cinnamon tea, you only need two ingredients, cinnamon sticks and water.

-You can make cinnamon tea on the stove top or in a pressure cooker.
+You can prepare homemade cinnamon tea on the stove top or in a pressure cooker.
 I prefer using my Instant Pot, because the flavor is richer and the tea is ready faster.

-Stove Top: Combine water and cinnamon sticks.
+Stove Top Instructions: Combine water and cinnamon sticks.
 Cover the pot with a lid and simmer gently for 10 minutes.
 Turn off the heat let the tea steep until desired flavor is reached.

-Pressure Cooker: Combine water and cinnamon sticks.
+Pressure Cooker Instructions: Combine water and cinnamon sticks.
 Cook on high pressure for 5 minutes, with a natural release.

 Add More Flavor

-I enjoy adding one or two extra ingredients for even more flavor.
-Add any of these ingredients after the tea has already brewed.
+For more flavor, add any of these ingredients after the tea has already brewed.

 - Squeeze of lemon or orange juice